GeneSJC/walkMVC/README.md

 Motivation
 ----------
-I organized this structure because I got tired of always having to master all the ins & outs of some MVC framework every time a new project comes along.
+I organized this structure as an alternative to having to relearn all the ins & outs of some MVC framework every time a new project comes along.

 The aim of this structure is to allow the developer to quickly define the model data in PHP:
 * DB tables with the ORM